OnlyJ22/StudyToWGU/CS 109/Ch5.md

   * `BoxLayout`, `GroupLayout`, `SpringLayout`, and `ScrollPaneLayout`
 * Using layout managers is crucial to designing **responsive, maintainable** GUIs.
 * Though **manual positioning** is possible, layout managers are **preferred** for better control and maintainability.
-Here is your content on **Java Form Elements**, formatted using your preferred structure:

----

 ### Section 12: Java Form Elements